(This page was last updated February 4, 2016)

 Review this web site and make sure you understand all of it.

 Register with MyMathLab per Registration Instructions.

 Login to MyMathLab.
-Login by next Wednesday, otherwise you will be dropped from the class and replaced with next student on the Wait List.
-The first time you login, run the "Browser Check" and "How to Enter Answers" (links in Announcements on Home page).
+The first time you login on your computer, run the "Browser Check" and "How to Enter Answers" (links in Announcements on Home page).

 Take a look at assignments that are due in the first week.
-Work a couple of assignments to get familiar with the interface.
+Work assignments to get familiar with the interface.

 Insure you complete ALL of first week assignments when due.
 No extensions will be given for first week assignments and you will be dropped from the class if you don't complete them.

 If you have difficulty or have questions, contact me at least a day prior to when assignments are due.

 Larry Gorden.
 I have taught Math and Computer Programming courses at AVC since 1998.

 I am retired from 32 years civil service at Edwards AFB where I worked in aircraft flight test as a mathematician and computer scientist.
 I have a B.S. in Mathematics and M.S. in Computer Science.